title

 Apr 10 Hindenburg wins re-election as Germany's president with the support of moderates who vote for him in an effort to defeat Hitler.

 May 15 Japanese troops leave Shanghai.
-Chiang Kai-shek will now begin the first phase of his fourth "Communist suppression" expedition near the northern border of Hunan Province, in the south.
+Chiang Kai-shek will now begin the first phase of his fourth "Communist suppression" expedition near the northern border of Hunan Province in the south.

-May 29 The first of approximately 15,000 unemployed veterans arrive in Washington, D.C. demanding full payment of the bonus promised them for serving in World War.
+May 29 The first of approximately 15,000 unemployed veterans arrive in Washington, D.C. demanding full payment of the bonus promised them for serving in the World War.

 Jun 1 German chancellor Heinrich Brüning resigns.
 President Hindenburg asks fellow monarchist Franz von Papen to form a new government.
 Papen will have little support in parliament or from the public.
 A crisis in who is to be chancellor is in the making.